Lateen: Later development

+The bad tack

-One of the disadvantages of the lateen in the modern form described below is the fact that it has a "bad tack".
-The sail is to the side of the mast, on one tack that puts the mast directly against the sail on the leeward side, where it can significantly interfere with the airflow over the sail.
+One of the disadvantages of the lateen in the modern form described below is the fact that one of its tacks is significantly less advantageous than the other, the "bad tack".
+Because the sail sits to the side of the mast, on one tack, the mast pushes directly against the sail on the leeward side, where it can significantly interfere with the airflow over the sail.
+This is the bad tack.
 On the other tack the sail is pushed away from the mast, greatly reducing the interference.
-On modern lateens, with their typically shallower angles, this tends to disrupt the airflow over a larger area of the sail.
+On modern lateens, with their typically shallower angles, this tends to disrupt the airflow over a larger area of the sail, affecting speed.

 However, there are forms of the lateen rig, as in vela latina canaria, where the spar is changed from one side to the other when tacking.
-This way the rig doesn't suffer these airflow disruptions that come from the sail pushed against the mast.
+This way, the rig does not suffer these airflow disruptions that come from the sail pushed against the mast.

 The lateen sail can also be tacked by loosening the yard upper brace, tightening the lower brace until the yard is in vertical position, and twisting the yard on the other side of the mast by a tack.
 Another way of tacking with a lateen sail is to loosen the braces, lift the yard vertical, detach the sheet and tack, and turn the sail on the other side of the mast in front of the mast, and reattach the sheet and tack.
 This method is described in Björn Landström's The Ship.

 The lateen rig was also the ancestor of the Bermuda rig, by way of the Dutch bezaan rig.
 In the 16th century, when Spain ruled the Netherlands, the lateen rigs were introduced to Dutch boat builders, who soon modified the design by omitting the mast and fastening the lower end of the yard directly to the deck, the yard becoming a raked mast with a full-length, triangular (leg-of-mutton) mainsail aft.
 Introduced to Bermuda early in the 17th century, this developed into the Bermuda rig, which, in the 20th century, was adopted almost universally for small sailing vessels.